ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-01.md

 12. Click the "Save" button.
 13. Repeat steps 9-12 for the other two variables in your `.env` file: `NEXT_PUBLIC_FIREBASE_DATABASE_URL` and `NEXT_PUBLIC_FIREBASE_PROJECT_ID`.

 You should now have 3 environment variables that match the ones in your `.env` file.
-A deployment is required for these changes to take effect, so let's finish up with that last task. _There's a video after these steps that visually walk though how to do this._
+A deployment is required for these changes to take effect, so let's finish up with that last task. _There's a video after these steps that visually walks though how to do this._

 1. Go to your project overview.
 2. Scroll to the Production Deployment section.